The top tax year end questions answered

 Salary versus dividend versus pension

-especially for the person who wears the hat and pays the tax of employer and employee?
+At tax year end, business owners are considering how best to remunerate themselves and what to do with available money in the business.
+So what’s the best combination, especially for the person who wears the hat and pays the tax of employer and employee?
 Salary, dividend or pension?
 Well, for most people it isn’t a choice of one of those but instead, a combination of all three.
-Pensions will always win as the best wrapper, but unless you’re over 55, they aren’t going to help with the mortgage and the shopping bills.
+Pensions will always win as the best wrapper for retirement income, but unless you’re over 55, they aren’t going to help with the mortgage and the shopping bills.
 So let’s have a closer look at those options and the tax walls that impact them.

 Salary

-• Employee – income tax and employee NI dependent on the level taken.
+- Employee – income tax and employee NI dependent on the level taken.

 Dividends

-• Employer – corporation tax is due.
+- Employer – corporation tax is due.

-• Employee– income tax at the dividend rates which are 8.75%, 33.75% and 39.35%.
+- Employee – income tax at the dividend rates.
+From 6 April 2026 these increase from 8.75% to 10.75% and 33.75% to 35.75% and remain at 39.35%.
 There’s the dividend allowance of £500, but bear in mind that this does sit within the tax stack.
-So if I have £5,000 of dividends and earnings of £50,000, £500 will be tax free, but it will use the remainder the basic rate band and then £4,500 will be taxed at 33.75%.
+So if I have £5,000 of dividends and earnings of £50,000, £500 will be tax free, but it will use the remainder the basic rate band and then £4,500 will be taxed at 35.75%.

 Employer pension contributions

-• Employer - no corporation tax and no employer NI.
+- Employer - no corporation tax and no employer NI.

-• Employee – no income tax until pension benefits are taken and no employee NI.
+- Employee – no income tax until pension benefits are taken and no employee NI.

 Other things to think about:

-• Is there available carry forward?
+- Is there available carry forward?

-• Has the director been a member of a pension scheme in the past?
+- Has the director been a member of a pension scheme in the past?

-• Is there too much cash in the business?*
+- Is there too much cash in the business?*

 *This is important when thinking about IHT planning as if there’s too much cash in the business, it might not all qualify for business relief.
 In addition, if the business folded, that cash would be an asset of the business and not protected as it would normally be in the pension wrapper.

-• How old is the director?
+- How old is the director?

-• Is there a plan for retirement?
+- Is there a plan for retirement?

-• Is there a value in the business and how likely is it there will be a value in years to come?
+- Is there a value in the business and how likely is it there will be a value in years to come?
 The last few years have shown us that the businesses we thought were rock solid, aren’t always.

-• Is enough salary being taken to make sure that state benefits will be payable including state pension and other state benefits?
+- Is enough salary being taken to make sure that state benefits will be payable including State Pension and other state benefits?
 Not forgetting maternity allowance for your female clients.

 If you need further help in this area, there are case studies about extracting company profits on the Technical Central area of our website.